Research Areas

 eMed Lab of the Department of Health Technologies of TalTech contains researchers with leading e-health and e-government expertise.
 The research fields are Big Data, clients’ online access to medical data and monitoring of the effectiveness and the potential adverse effects of new e-services or digital technologies in health care.
 TalTech has participated in several European telemedicine projects: eMedicPrimCareITChromedMasterMind and has comprehensive expertise in e-health.

-The Thomas Johann Seebeck Department of Electronics of TalTech develops smart needles and non-invasive monitoring of central blood pressure using wearable devices.
-Fast detection of pathogens in point-of-care devices, detection of lesions in organs and controlling of localized drug administration plus control of heart pacing rate in implantable cardiac pacemakers are researched.
+The Thomas Johann Seebeck Department of Electronics of TalTech develops smart needles and non-invasive central blood pressure monitoring using wearable devices.
+Fast detection of pathogens in point-of-care devices, detection of lesions in organs, control of localized drug administration, and control of heart pacing rate in implantable cardiac pacemakers are researched.
 Wearable robots for augmentation and assistance or substitution of human motor functions are among the points of research.

-The Competence Centre on Health Technologies CCHT is a biotechnology company focused on research and product development in personal medicine, drug development and both human and veterinary reproductive medicine.
+The Competence Centre on Health Technologies CCHT is a biotechnology company focused on research and product development in personalized medicine, drug development, and human and veterinary reproductive medicine.
 CCHT creates diagnostic systems for female reproductive diseases and develops solutions for identifying foetal genetic diseases by non-invasive prenatal testing.
 It also studies clinically proven probiotic strains for reproductive disorders.

-The Connected Health cluster unites 70+ partners of Estonian health-related stakeholders, committed to accelerating the adoption of connected health solutions on an international scale and on commercial terms.
+The Connected Health cluster unites 70+ partners of Estonian health-related stakeholders committed to accelerating the adoption of connected health solutions internationally and commercially.

-Closely collaborating research community, availability of health related data, entrepreneurial spirit and unique ways to solve some of the most challenging health issues in smart ways make Estonia a world class innovator in medicine technologies.
+Closely collaborating research community, availability of health-related data, entrepreneurial spirit and unique ways to solve some of the most challenging health issues in smart ways make Estonia a world-class innovator in medical technologies.

 Potential in the efficient use of resources is the highest in materials science and industry, but also in developing the ‘smart and passive housing’ concept and health-supporting food.

 UT Institute of Chemistry is researching materials for super-capacitors and fuel cells.
-In 2015, cooperation with NT Bene AS was launched for the development of hydrogen filling stations.
-ESA’s supplier Skeleton Technologies and Elcogen use the results and knowledge that has been generated by the institute’s electrochemists since 1997.
-Elcogen produces the world’s most efficient solid oxide fuel cell technology for more than 60 global customers.
+In 2015, cooperation with NT Bene AS was launched to develop hydrogen filling stations.
+ESA’s suppliers Skeleton Technologies and Elcogen use the results and knowledge generated by the institute’s electrochemists since 1997.
+Elcogen produces the world’s most efficient solid oxide fuel cell technology for over 60 global customers.

 In the KBFI Centre of Excellence “Emerging orders in quantum and nanomaterials” (EQUITANT), researchers explore various ferroic orders and their potential applications.